sodadata/docs/soda-cloud/sso.md

 When an organization's IT Admin revokes a user's access to Soda Cloud through the SSO provider, a Soda cloud Admin is responsible for updating the resources and ownerships linked to the User.
 Refer to [Roles and rights in Soda Cloud]({% link soda-cloud/roles-and-rights.md %}) for details.

 Once your organization enables SSO for all Soda Cloud users, Soda Cloud blocks all non-SSO login attempts and password changes via <a href="https://cloud.soda.io/login" target="_blank">cloud.soda.io/login<a/>.
-If an employee attempts a non-SSO login or attempts to change a password using "Forgot password?" on <a href="https://cloud.soda.io/login" target="_blank">cloud.soda.io/login<a/>, Soda Cloud presents a message that explains that they should log in or change their password using their SSO provider.
+If an employee attempts a non-SSO login or attempts to change a password using "Forgot password?" on <a href="https://cloud.soda.io/login" target="_blank">cloud.soda.io/login<a/>, Soda Cloud presents a message that explains that they must log in or change their password using their SSO provider.

 ## Add Soda Cloud to Azure AD